EdenWise/hjcrc/HJCSIC.md

 The narcissist's selfishness spread to many people.
 They got good profit from it.
 Some people intuited the underwriting.
-They began to underwrite as well to try and get inclusion.
+They began to underwrite too so that they could get inclusion.
-People started needing inclusion as a means to survive.
+Inclusion became more necessary as a means to survive.
 *This started the political left.*
-The underwriting of the narcissists created numerous people who were less fortunate.
+The underwriting created numerous people who were less fortunate.
-Over time the less fortunate accumulated.
-The selfishness accumulated and they struggled for their lives.
+The disadvantage accumulated and they struggled for their lives.
-The misfortune built to one particular person becoming so disadvantaged a female was forced to react.
+The discrepancy built to one particular person becoming so disadvantaged a female was forced to react.
 She was his mother.
-She followed the profit of the age.
+She had profited in the age.
-She created some inclusion.
+She had gotten some inclusion.
 She had an effect on his position.
-She began repeating[^repeating] the ridicules done to him noticing that she got respect from the people that did them.
+Noticing that respect could be obtained from the people that the did ridicules to him, she repeated[^repeated] their ridicules.
-She encouraged others to do likewise (mostly females), and eventually obtained leadership.
+She encouraged others to do likewise.
+She eventually obtained leadership.
-She created an ethical code and warned people away from selfishness.
+From this, she created an ethical code and warned people away from selfishness.
 She helped the less fortunate.
 A more peaceful age prevailed.